Creedmax19/carersmind/README.md

-# Carer's Care CIC
+# CarersMind

-A website for Carer's Care CIC, supporting carers in the community.
+A website for CarersMind, supporting carers in the community.

 ## Features